whdinata/mestara-034cd/mentorship.md

       - content: >-
           **_As a Mentor_**

-          - **Personal Growth and a Sense of Fulfillment:** You’re able to have a remarkable impact on a person’s future.
+          - **Personal growth and a Sense of Fulfillment:** You’re able to have a remarkable impact on a person’s future.

           - **Recognition:** Sharing your knowledge with others will give your talents more exposure